opensearch-project/documentation-website/_search-plugins/sql/settings.md

 ## Spark connector settings

-The SQL plugin supports [Apache Spark](https://spark.apache.org/) as a data source.
-This allows you to run SQL queries in Spark and seamlessly write the resulting data back to OpenSearch.
-To use Spark, enable the following settings to add Spark as a data source and enable the correct permissions.
+The SQL plugin supports [Apache Spark](https://spark.apache.org/) as an augmented compute source.
+When data sources are defined as tables in Apache Spark, OpenSearch can consume those tables.
+This allows you to run SQL queries against external sources inside OpenSearch Dashboard's [Discover]({{site.url}}{{site.baseurl}}/dashboards/discover/index-discover/) and observability logs.

+To get started, enable the following settings to add Spark as a data source and enable the correct permissions.

 Setting | Description
 :--- | :---